christopherwaltham/UBC_PHYS_Python-crash-course/3. Ultrasonic Range Sensing/README.md

 ```

 ### Calibrating
+By using a ruler, you can manually determine how far the sound has traveled

 ### Writing to file
 You can use the `csv` library to write data to a file.
 This can be very useful for data analysis later.